connext/monorepo/packages/contracts/README.md

 1. **User**: The person initiating the crosschain transaction.
 Their ultimate desire is to move `assetA` on `chainA` to `assetB` on `chainB`.
 They are willing to pay a fee denominated in `assetA` on `chainA` to accomplish this, and may want to execute some contract call with `assetB` on `chainB` when they transfer.
 The system does not make any assumptions about their liveness or their ability to maintain a data store.
 2. **Router**: The person providing liquidity to facilitate crosschain transactions.
 Routers earn fees on their available liquidity of `assetB` on `chainB` (continuing the above example), and they are willing to accept a fee denominated in `assetA` on `chainA`.
 There are no imposed storage requirements, though a router is assumed to be online through the duration of the transfer acceptance (via participation in an auction) to the provision of liquidity on the receiver chain.

 When using NXTP to perform a crosschain swap, a user first locks liquidity of `assetA` on `chainA`, waits for the router to lock `assetB` on `chainB`, and finally is able to unlock the funds by providing a signature and submitting it to a contract that exists on `chainB`.
 The router can use this same signature to unlock the funds the user locked on `chainA`.
-If something goes wrong, or the payment expires, the transfer may also be cancelled, and the funds returned to their original owner.
+If something goes wrong, or the payment expires, the transfer may be cancelled, and the funds returned to their original owner.

 ### Transaction Lifecycle